gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 # Summary

-In this article I've discussed the conversion of packet capture files to CSV, and exploratory data analysis of these packet captures using the R language.
-I hope I've shown the value of this method and how standard packet capture analysis with Wireshark could be comlimented with this method.
+In this article I've discussed the conversion of packet capture files to CSV, and exploratory data analysis of these packet captures.
+I hope I've shown a how standard packet capture analysis with Wireshark can be complimented by analysis with the R language.